 When & Where is the Iditarod Held?

 The official Iditarod is held annually and begins in Anchorage, Alaska.
-It’s held on March 7th for 2020 in downtown anchorage.
+This next year’s race is set to start on Saturday March 4, 2023 in downtown Anchorage.
 The formal event starts at 2 pm, but you can attend other events held in the Fur Rondy Festival or walk around downtown.

 If following the race in person seems a little too adventurous to you, then a good alternative is to at least travel to Nome, Alaska, via Alaska Airlines.
 They provide connecting flights directly from Anchorage and allow you to see the end of the race.
 This way, you’ll see the mushers win in person.